junesirius/junesirius.github.io/_posts/Supernatural/Daily_six_degree_challenge/2025-11-22-SPN-Scorner.md

 "Where is he then?
 If he's really real and can get mad at me for just saying that?
 Let him show up, *then* I'll believe," the kid scoffs, fearless.

 "I wouldn't do that," Dean says quietly beside him, heart starting to beat fast.
 Will Cas really show up?
-He doesn't know if he's more worried he'd really hear Cas's voice so soon again, with him in the God's wrath, or not hearing from him ever again.
+He doesn't know if he's more worried he'd really hear Cas's voice so soon again, with him carrying God's wrath, or not hearing from him ever again.

-"I hear despise from non-believer," the voice comes, the figure standing in the corridor between the pews.
+"I hear despise from a non-believer," the voice comes, the figure standing in the corridor between the pews.
 Castiel looks straight at the boy, holding up a hand.
 "The scorner shall bear the punishment."

 "Cas, Cas!
 Stop!"
 Dean reacts almost purely from his instinct, dragging the kid behind him, throwing himself between the boy and Castiel.
 "For fuck's sake, he's just a kid!"

 The mother lets out a cry of fear, rushing to the boy, holding him between her arms.
-Dean can feel the movement behind his back, he doesn't turn to check them.
+Dean can feel the movement behind his back; he doesn't turn to check them.

 He takes a step closer to his best friend that he no longer recognizes.

 "Cas, come on!
 Please!" he begs, tears threatening to come down, but he's forcing them back.
 "This is madness.
-You do not kill kid!
+You do not kill kids!
 If you have to punish him, kill me first."

 Dean meets his eyes, too pained to blink.
 He stares and searches, hoping desperately to find the slightest shiver of light to show him the Cas he knew is still in there, somewhere, can still hear him. *Cas, please.* He thinks desperately. *Please, I don't want to lose you.*